jfcross4/advanced_stats/titanic_day_one.md

 # Challenge 2:

-Devise the system for making the "Survived" predicitons that minimizes MAE (with the same restriction on which variables you use).
+Devise the system for making the "Survived" predictions that minimizes MAE (with the same restriction on which variables you use).

 # Question: